ksu-cs-textbooks/cis301/content/4-chapter/4_8-equivalence.md

 ### Showing semantic equivalence with one truth table

-To show that statements `S1` and `S2` are semantically equivalent, we need to show that if `S1` is true, then so is `S2`, and that if `S2` is true, then so is `S1`.
+To show that propositions `S1` and `S2` are semantically equivalent, we need to show that if `S1` is true, then so is `S2`, and that if `S2` is true, then so is `S1`.
 Instead of comparing the truth tables of both `S1` and `S2`, we could instead express our requirements as a bi-implication: `S1 ↔ S2`.
 Logika doesn't have a bi-implication operator, so we can instead express our requirements as a conjunction of two implications: `(S1 → S2) ∧ (S2 → S1)`.
-If this statement is a tautology, then it tells that if one statement is true, then the other one is too -- that `S1` and `S2` are semantically equivalent.
+If this proposition is a tautology, then it tells us that if one proposition is true, then the other one is too -- that `S1` and `S2` are semantically equivalent.

 Below, we show that `p → ¬ q` and `¬ (p ∧ q)` are semantically equivalent using one truth table: